GloriaSalmoral/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+The code book describes the variables, the data and any transformations or work that i have performed to clean up the data.

 ## The data source